dbfit/dbfit/CONTRIBUTING.md

         vagrant plugin install vagrant-omnibus

+5. If you want to provision Oracle database - download the setup package as descried in 1st bullet of [ORACLE file](ORACLE.md).

-5. Run every subsequent command from the `test_vm` folder:
+6. Run every subsequent command from the `test_vm` folder:

         cd test_vm

-6. Provision and start the vagrant VM:
+7. Provision and start the vagrant VM:

         vagrant up